LCA-EET/LCA/readme.md

 #### Shadows of Amn Encounter 2
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin.
+- Gorion's Ward must be in a romance with Corwin.
-- CHARNAME cannot have entered Suldanessellar.
+- Gorion's Ward cannot have entered Suldanessellar.
-- CHARNAME must have completed SoA Encounter 1.
+- Gorion's Ward must have completed SoA Encounter 1.
-- Corwin must be alive and in the CHARNAME’s party.
+- Corwin must be alive and in the Gorion's Ward’s party.

 Corwin will initiate this encounter roughly four days after SoA Encounter 1.
-To complete the encounter, CHARNAME must rest in a suitable location:
+To complete the encounter, Gorion's Ward must rest in a suitable location:

-For both conditions, the encounter will only occur if CHARNAME rests in a suitable location:
+For both conditions, the encounter will only occur if Gorion's Ward rests in a suitable location:
 - Sea Bounty
 - Five Flagons
 - Inn at the Bridge District